• Skip to primary navigation

 • Add the minced garlic cloves and sauté for 30 seconds.
 Adding a pinch of red pepper flakes is optional.
 Remove from heat.

 • In a large bowl, combine all the ingredients to make the veal ricotta cheese mixture.
-More specifically, the minced veal, ricotta cheese, egg, breadcrumbs, cheese, parsley, salt and pepper.
+More specifically, the minced veal, ricotta cheese, egg, breadcrumbs, cheese, parsley, salt, and pepper.
+Add the shallot mixture.

 • Mix gently with your hands, a fork, or a large wooden spoon until just combined-avoid overmixing to keep the meatballs tender.